-Data for this indicator have been age-standardised, using the direct method, to 75 years and over, to account for differences between the age structures of the Indigenous and non-Indigenous populations.
-Direct age-standardisation to the 2001 total Australian population was used (see Data Cube: Standard Population for Use in Age-Standardisation Table in Australian Demographic Statistics, Dec 2013 (ABS 2014b).
+Data for this indicator have been age-standardised, using the direct method, to 75 years, to account for differences between the age structures of the Indigenous and non-Indigenous populations.
+Direct age-standardisation to the 2001 total Australian population was used (see Data Cube: Standard Population for Use in Age-Standardisation Table in Australian Demographic Statistics, Dec 2013 (Cat. no. 3101.0).
 Age-standardised results provide a measure of relative difference only between populations.
+Death data from the reference year 2016 with a "not stated age" upon registration of the death have not been prorated.
+This change to method of proration has been made after discussions with stakeholders.

-Information on how to interpret and use the data appropriately is available from Explanatory Notes in Causes of Death, Australia (ABS 2016a)
+Information on how to interpret and use the data appropriately is available from Explanatory Notes in Causes of Death, Australia, 2018 (Cat. no. 3303.3).

-The ABS Causes of Death collection includes all deaths that occurred and were registered in Australia, including deaths of persons whose usual residence is overseas.
+The ABS Causes of Death and Deaths collections include all deaths that occurred and were registered in Australia, including deaths of persons whose usual residence is overseas.
 Deaths of Australian residents that occurred outside Australia may be registered by individual Registrars, but are not included in ABS deaths or causes of death statistics.